 Table 2: Domestic renewable natural gas generation in Austria 2030 and 2040.
 Three of the four scenarios consider a complete supply of the national natural gas demand by renewable domestic generation.
-Values taken and build on decarbonization scenarios developed and published by the Environment Agency Austria [10] and Austrian Energy Agency [1].
+Values are taken and build on decarbonization scenarios developed and published by the Environment Agency Austria [10] and Austrian Energy Agency [1].
 Abbreviations: Electrification (Elec), Green Gases (GG), Decentralized Green Gases (DGG), Green Methane (GM).

 the qualitative overview of the scenarios given in Figure 3 should sufficiently explain the scenarios for this paper's aim.
-Regarding the transit of natural gas, except for the scenario Green Methane (GM), it is assumed that the domestic generation covers the national demand in 2040.
-The transit of natural gas through Austria is taken from existing modeling studies [70, 68].
+Whereas the transit of natural gas through Austria is taken from existing modeling studies [70, 68], regarding the transit of natural gas, except for the scenario Green Methane (GM), it is assumed that the domestic generation covers the national demand in 2040.
 In addition, the repurposing of existing gas pipelines for hydrogen transport is also taken from existing studies published by the Austrian gas grid operator [71].